2017 Northwestern University Law Review Symposium

 Angela Onwuachi-Willig, Chancellor’s Professor of Law, University of California, Berkeley School of Law.

 Destiny Peery, Assistant Professor of Law, Northwestern University Pritzker School of Law

 The Northwestern University Law Review is no longer accepting proposals for our 2017-2018 Symposium

 The Law Review is no longer accepting symposium proposals for the 2017–2018 academic year.
 Submissions for future symposia will be accepted via email at NULRSymposium@gmail.com.
 If you have any questions, please feel free to email our Syposium Editor, Adithi Grama.

 When formulating symposium proposals, please keep in mind:

 - The Law Review anticipates an in-person event occurring in September–October 2018 if the proposal calls for an in-person symposium.
-The first drafts would be due in August or September, with revised drafts due in late October, for inclusion in Issue 113:6, which will be published in fall 2019.
-This timeline is to provide contributors ample time to complete work over the summer months;
+The first drafts would be due in August or September, with revised drafts due in late October, for inclusion in Northwestern University Law Review 113:6, which will be published in spring 2019.

 - The Law Review does not have a designated symposium grant or budget through Northwestern Pritzker School of Law and cannot guarantee any funding for travel/accommodations/meals for an in-person event, as the Law Review’s funding for symposia is extremely limited.
 The Law Review will work with organizers to obtain grant funding and other sources of sponsorship;